 Foot pain, numbness, and tingling caused by neuromas can be frustrating and stop you from enjoying your favorite activities.
 To get relief, visit San Juan Foot and Ankle Center in Montrose and Delta, Colorado.
-Expert podiatrists and foot surgeons, Christopher O. Cook, DPM, FACFAS, and Kyle Nay, DPM, offer conservative and surgical care for neuromas so you can get back on your feet — free of pain.
+Expert podiatrist and foot surgeon, Christopher O. Cook, DPM, FACFAS, offers conservative and surgical care for neuromas so you can get back on your feet — free of pain.
 Call or schedule a visit online now to learn about neuroma treatment options.

 A neuroma is an area of thickened nerve tissue that can develop in different parts of the body.
 The most common type is a Morton’s neuroma, which occurs between the third and fourth toes.
 It may also be called an intermetatarsal neuroma due to its location between the metatarsal bones of your foot.